-There is a significant drawback of whey protein, as it’s usually consumed as a drink.
+There is a significant drawback of whey protein, as it’s usually consumed as a drink or shake.
 And that’s the matter of convenience.

 ...And How We Erased That Disadvantage

-I was convinced there had to be an extremely convenient way to get all the nutritional advantages of whey protein – whether you’re an elite athlete or weekend warrior, or you just want the convenience of high-quality, take-along protein to meet your needs during a normal busy week.
+I was convinced there had to be a more convenient way to get all the nutritional advantages of whey protein – whether you’re an elite athlete or weekend warrior, or you just want the convenience of high-quality, take-along protein to meet your needs during a normal busy week.